El Salvador Food and Drink

 Panes Rellenos: This dish is a submarine sandwich made with warm chicken or turkey that has been marinated and then roasted with Pipil spices.
 The meat is then pulled and served on filled bread.
 The sandwich is traditionally accompanied by tomatoes and watercress.

-Sopa de pata: This soup is made from the tripes of cow as well as plantains, corn, tomatoes, cabbage and seasoned with various spices.
+Sopa de pata: This soup is made from the tripes of the cow as well as plantains, corn, tomatoes, and cabbage and seasoned with various spices.
 Sopa de pata is considered a local delicacy.

 Things to know: